-Before you can improve your marketing campaigns, however, you must first identify your ideal customer.
-This article provides basic information on how to find your ideal customer, and how to create targeted digital marketing campaigns to suit.
+Before you can improve your marketing campaigns you must first identify your ideal customer.
+This article provides information on how to find your ideal customer, and how to create targeted digital marketing campaigns to suit.

 Step 1 – Identify your ideal customer

-Nail polish remover, for example, is predominantly sold to women.
+Nail polish remover, for example, is predominantly sold to women and those that have previously bought nail polish!
 Other products may not have such a clear target audience, such as cars and finance, for example.
-Regardless, you should always take steps to identify your ideal customer, and the following pointers below are some ways you can achieve this to reduce your ad spend and increase penetration:
+Regardless, you should always take steps to identify your ideal customer before spending a penny on advertising.

 Analyse the competition

 What does their website look like?
-Do they use Google AdWords?
+Do they use Google Ads?
 Do they advertise on social media?
 Refine this to understanding the fonts they use, the size and the style.
 Images, their SEO ranking positions for various keywords and their overall presence online.
 Who are they targeting?